erichards52/Master-Project/README.md

 **LASTLY, YOU SHOULD HAVE KRONATOOLS INSTALLED IF YOU WISH TO CONVERT THE RESULTING OUTPUTS OF EACH CLASSIFIER INTO KRONA OUTPUTS**

+**FINALLY, IN EACH CLASSIFICATION WALKTHROUGH, IT IS ASSUMED THE USER HAS DOWNLOADED AND INSTALLED EACH CLASSIFIER AND HAD A LOOK AT THE SCRIPTS CONTAINED IN EACH**

 ## dBScripts
 The directory dBScripts contains scripts which create databases for each classifier.